DBAA/fishing-site/README.md

 `npm run start`

 Runs the react frontend and the express backend.
 Proxy requests from the backend to the frontend.
 Allows live development on both.
+Default port is 7744 (hits express backend, and proxies frontend requests to 3000).

 `npm run backend`